CALL FOR APPLICATIONS FOR THE SPRING 2022 YSEALI ACADEMIC FELLOWSHIP

 The YSEALI Academic Fellowship on Entrepreneurship and Economic Development will provide Fellows with an overview of entrepreneurial approaches that are employed to address social and economic issues.
 The Fellowships will review the development, history, challenges, and successes of social enterprises and community leaders, in the United States and globally.
 Topics may include, but are not limited to, trade; investment; financial literacy; banking; microfinance; organizational development and management; grant writing; innovation; emerging markets and risk analysis; strategic business planning; corporate social responsibility; and, women and minorities in entrepreneurship.
 Students will also have the opportunity to leave the classroom to meet with community leaders, entrepreneurs, and representatives of nonprofit organizations.
-The academic residency will be complemented by an educational study tour that will take participants to other parts of the United States where they will meet with local, state, private, and nonprofit organizations working in the field.
-The Fellowship will then conclude with a 3 day program in Washington, DC.
 The Fellowships will be hosted by the University of Connecticut and Brown University from September 7 to October 11, 2019.
 Slots available for Filipino Fellows: Five (5).